PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/Unity Authentication.md

 ### Response Data

-For each request you send you will get a response from the server.
-You have already seen through our C# examples that this response allows us to check out any errors that occurred with your request, but there is other data you can extract too.
-For requests such as registration and authentication you can get information about the player back, such as their userID (a unique code for each player registered), their display name, username etc. Take a look at the sample project for examples.
+For each request you send you'll get a response from the server.
+You've already seen through our C# examples that this response allows us to check out any errors that occurred with your request.
+However, you can extract other useful information from these server responses.
+For requests such as registration and authentication you can get information about the player back, such as their userID (a unique code for each player registered), their display name, username, and so on.

+Take a look at the sample project for examples.

 ### NoSQL Explorer

  One of the most useful and trusty tools on GameSparks portal is the *NoSQL Explorer*.
-By using this you can check all of the mongo information you have saved for your game.
+You can use this to check all of the mongo information you have saved for your game.
 You can check results and filter information for whatever you need (check out [this](/Documentation/NoSQL Explorer.md) tutorial for more info).
-You may want to check that your players have been authenticated properly, or later on, when your game is live, check your player-data.
+You may want to check that your players have been authenticated properly, or later on, when your game is live, to check your player-data.

  To do so, simply navigate to the *NoSQL* tab in your GameSparks portal, select the *player* collection from the Collection list, then click on the *Find* button.
-In the output panel you can see the player details for any player you have authenticated.Now you are setup and connected with GameSparks and you are ready to send and receive some data.
+In the output panel you can see the player details for any player you have authenticated.
+Now you are set up and connected with GameSparks and you are ready to send and receive some data.
 Check out the next tutorial on Events and Cloud Code [here](/Getting Started/Using Cloud Code/README.md "Using Cloud Code").

 ![l](img/UT/6.png)